23-2-DSDN242/parametric-letterforms-ezmhme/README.md

 ![alt text](<preview.jpg>)

 ## Reflection
 In the event that I botched my intial coding of draw_letters.js and letters.js, it did mean that I had to restart my whole alphabet again, this unfortunately meant that I didn't have the chance to spend as much time as I woudl've liked to work on interpolation but I am pleased with the way it performs using the default interpolation system.
+Due to wanting to use quads and arcs, which include a lot of parameters, this meant that I did use more than the desired amount of parameters as stated in the brief.
+This use of many parameters meant that I couldn't add a colour parameter, causing the 'grey' shapes of my letters to be slightly inconsistent.
+If I were able to I would've liked to have the largest part of each letter to have been grey.
+In place of this matter I included grey accents in each letter that was initially only white.
+In all other respects this project was enjoyable and taught me a lot of new coding techniques.
+I am very pleased with the final outcome of my font and feel that I captured the geometric aesthetic I desired for efficiently.